Pearl Street Reconstruction & Safety Improvements

 Hello!
 For those who take the T often at Gilman Sq, it has been a safety concern that a lot of people will jaywalk from Medford St to Pearl St since there is no crosswalk there - specifically from the train side of Medford St to Pearl St. As much as there is a crosswalk along Pearl, people still cross over without protection.
 Please consider adding a crosswalk to Medford St where it forks with Pearl St.

-Cheyennecapri about 1 year ago
+Cheyennecapri over 1 year ago

 In the Pearl St meeting there was a comment about not being able to put in protected bike lanes and also a curb bulb.
 Boston is doing this: https://mass.streetsblog.org/2022/03/30/eyes-on-the-street-protected-bike-lane-construction-in-roxbury-and-the-south-end/?fbclid=IwAR0gt7fdjYifN1FEPVeEBQmqrRcG_LW3_Tlq739pcIJS1vcq2RRs_j4-kWI

-roberto about 2 years ago
+roberto over 2 years ago

 I'm glad that you're making improvements to Pearl Street, which is simultaneously terrible for cars, and dangerous and unpleasant for cyclists and walkers right now.
 The traffic calming measures will make a big difference.
 I understand that the eastern segment may not have enough space for dedicated bike lanes.
 The segment from McGrath Hwy to Cross St, however, sorely needs bike lanes.
 Removing parking on just one side of the street, instead of preserving all the spaces as if they were sacred, would make this crucial segment much safer and more compatible with the City's own vision for mobility and sustainability.
 There's plenty of driveway parking, and enough additional space on side streets if needed.

-Marion Davis about 2 years ago
+Marion Davis almost 3 years ago

 I appreciate the traffic calming elements and expect the raised intersections and neighborhood traffic circle will make it safer to cross Pearl Street on foot to get to the ESCS.
 However, I am concerned that the proposed plan keeps an excessive number of parking spaces, running counter to the SomerVision 2040 goals of reducing car dependency.
 To bike safely with my children to the ESCS, protected bike lanes would be needed on Pearl Street, especially between McGrath and Cross Street.